dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/run-procedures-at-set-intervals-with-wf-timer-component.md

 1. At the appropriate time, set the <xref:System.Windows.Forms.Timer.Enabled%2A> property to `false` to stop the procedure from running again.
 Setting the interval to `0` does not cause the timer to stop.

-## Example 1 tracks the time delay of day in one-second increments
+## Example to track the time delay of day in one-second increments

  This first code example tracks the time of day in one-second increments.
 It uses a <xref:System.Windows.Forms.Button>, a <xref:System.Windows.Forms.Label>, and a <xref:System.Windows.Forms.Timer> component on a form.
 The <xref:System.Windows.Forms.Timer.Interval%2A> property is set to 1000 (equal to one second).
 In the <xref:System.Windows.Forms.Timer.Tick> event, the label's caption is set to the current time.
 When the button is clicked, the <xref:System.Windows.Forms.Timer.Enabled%2A> property is set to `false`, stopping the timer from updating the label's caption.
 The following code example requires that you have a form with a <xref:System.Windows.Forms.Button> control named `Button1`, a <xref:System.Windows.Forms.Timer> control named `Timer1`, and a <xref:System.Windows.Forms.Label> control named `Label1`.